poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 ![Sun Bum suncream full range](../uploads/sunbum-2.jpg)

-Another popular brand is 'Green People'.
+Another popular brand is -Green People.

 Their packaging is very minimal- white with black typography and an orange logo- very similar to Sun Bum but with more of a minimal appearance, the orange logo seems like it is meant to represent the sunshine, which is very similar to sun bum.